Hands-on Gear Review

 There are several features that really make the Osprey Ozone stand out from its competitors.
 Although it sacrifices some durability, this bag is super lightweight and has a number of improved design aspects.
 For a techy looking bag that is not convertible and half the price of the Ozone, check out the REI Wheely Beast, our Best Buy Award winner.

-The Osprey Ozone Convertible 28, $330 includes a detachable "Ozone Day" daypack.
+The Ozone Convertible 28, $330, is a wheeled bag that includes a detachable "Ozone Day" daypack.

 — Amanda Fenn